nevaquit/GoldmaDAO-Polygon/README.md

 # [Goldma Frontend](https://app.goldmadao.com/)
-This is the front-end repo for Goldma that allows users be part of the future of Greece.
+This is the front-end repo for Goldma that allows users be part of the future of solving the worlds global issues as descibed in the UN 2030 SDGs.

 ##  🔧 Setting up Local Development